Hamilton High School (Wisconsin)

-Hamilton High School is a public high school in Lisbon, Wisconsin that serves multiple southeastern Wisconsin communities.
+Hamilton High School is a public high school in the Village of Sussex that serves multiple southeastern Wisconsin communities.
 Hamilton High School is part of the Hamilton School District.

-It serves all of and Butler, most of Lannon and Sussex, parts of Lisbon and Menomonee Falls, and a small part of Pewaukee.
+It serves all of Butler, Lannon, Sussex, parts of Lisbon and Menomonee Falls, and a small part of Pewaukee.

 History

-The school was completed in 1962.
-It was named for Alexander Hamilton, a signer of the Constitution.
+The school was completed July 14th, 1962.
+It was named in honor of one of America’s founding fathers and signer of the Constitution, Alexander Hamilton.
 It opened for freshman and sophomores assigned to the new high school from surrounding areas such as Pewaukee, Hartland, Merton, Germantown, Menomonee Falls, Brookfield, Wauwatosa, Butler, and Waukesha.
 A class was added each year until the first senior class graduated in 1965.

-In 1970, new classrooms were added; in 1996, a science wing was added; in 2004, the 35,000-square-foot Hamilton Fine Arts Center was added.
+In 1964, more classrooms were added, and again in 1970; in 1996, a science wing was added; in 2004, the 35,000-square-foot Hamilton Fine Arts Center was added.
 In 2006, a federal grant funded a fitness center with over 35 machines.
 In 2008, the gym was redone with new bleachers, and the floor was refurbished.
 In 2012, a video scoreboard was added.
 In 2014 an indoor training facility was finished, and in 2016, a wing was added to relocate the history classrooms and reorganize the rest of the classrooms.
+In 2019, the new communication arts wing was added as well as an extension to the administrative and district offices, and most recently the expansion of the cafeteria in 2025.

 Fine Arts Center

-The 35000 sqft Hamilton Fine Arts Center seats 750 people.
-It contains a full-fly stage, orchestra pit for live musical accompaniment, ticket booth, dressing rooms, new music rooms, costume-prop storage, control booth area, and art display area.
+The 35000 sqft Hamilton Fine Arts Center seats 800 people.
+It contains a full-fly stage, orchestra pit for live musical accompaniment, ticket booth, dressing rooms, new music rooms, costume-prop storage, control booth, and an art display in the lobby.